tylertitsworth/5th-age-srd/Classes/Paladin.md

 Once per day, you can summon glowing wings of celestial origin on your back, to allow you to fly until the end of the battle or scene.

+#### Winged Smite

-**Winged Smite (Smite Power):** When you take the free action to activate Smite Evil, you can fly across the battlefield on ethereal wings to engage a nearby enemy.
+When you take the free action to activate Smite Evil, you can fly across the battlefield on ethereal wings to engage a nearby enemy.
 If you make the attack in mid-air, the wings let you land safely.

-#### Epic Feat
+##### Epic Feat

 The wings granted by your smite power last until the end of your next turn.